scummvm/scummvm/devtools/create_bladerunner/subtitles/README.md

 ## mixResourceCreator (mixResourceCreator.py)
-(requires python lib *xlrd*)
-A tool to process the aforementioned Excel file with the dialogue transcriptions and output text resource files (TRx) that will be packed along with the external font (see fontCreator tool) into a SUBTITLES.MIX file.
+(requires python lib *xlrd* (tested with version 1.2.0)) A tool to process the aforementioned Excel file with the dialogue transcriptions and output text resource files (TRx) that will be packed along with the external font (see fontCreator tool) into a SUBTITLES.MIX file.
 Multiple TRx files will be created intermediately in order to fully support subtitles in the game.
 One TRx file includes all in-game spoken quotes and the rest of them correspond to any VQA video sequence that contain voice acting.
 Usage:
 ```
-python2.7 mixResourceCreator.py -x excelWithTranscriptSheets.xls [-ian pathToActorNamesTxt] [-cft pathToConfigureFontsTranslationTxt] [--trace]
+python2.7 mixResourceCreator.py -x excelWithTranscriptSheets.xlsx [-ian pathToActorNamesTxt] [-cft pathToConfigureFontsTranslationTxt] [--trace]
 ```
 The tool __requires__ a valid path to the actornames.txt file, which is included in the samples folder.

 Syntax Notes:
-1. The "-x" switch is followed by the path to the input Excel file (xls) which should contain the transcript sheet(s).
+1. The "-x" switch is followed by the path to the input Excel file (xls or xlsx) which should contain the transcript sheet(s).
 2. The "-ian" optional switch is followed by the path to the actornames.txt file -- if this is omitted then the file is assumed to reside in the current working directory.
 3. The "-cft" optional switch is followed by the path to the text configuration file "configureFontsTranslation.txt" -- if this is omitted then the file is assumed to reside in the current working directory.
 4. The "-ld" optional switch is followed by a language description for the language of the game you are exporting Text Resources from.
 This switch is meaningful when you also use the "-xtre" switch to export Text Resource files.